Updates Specific to 2023

 To make the meeting widely accessible, AFS is offering scholarships to reduce or eliminate the cost of meeting registration fees for those who can’t afford them.
 Complete this form to apply for financial support.

 Individuals who would like to submit a proposal but who require financial assistance to cover registration fees should apply for the scholarship funds.
-You may choose “bill me” at registration to proceed with your proposal while you wait to hear about financial support.
+You may choose “pay by invoice” at registration to proceed with your proposal while you wait to hear about financial support.
 You may withdraw your proposal without penalty if you apply for support but do not receive it.

-The preliminary program will be posted by July 10.
-Presenters will have until July 18 to request corrections or changes.
+We aim to release the preliminary program in June.
+Presenters will have two weeks to request corrections or changes.
 Staff will work to accommodate change requests received within that window whenever possible.

-We are continuing to monitor the situation so that our policies can best address the conditions that face us in October.
-AFS and the Harrisburg Hilton are prepared to implement preventative measures to reduce the spread of Covid-19 at the conference hotel.
-Specifically, AFS will follow local and national public health regulations concerning masking and capacity limits within the conference venue.
+We will monitor the situation so that our policies can best address the conditions that face us in the fall.
+AFS and the conference hotel are prepared to implement preventative measures to reduce the spread of Covid-19.
+Specifically, AFS will follow local and national public health regulations concerning masking and capacity limits within the conference venue and may need to update our policies.
 AFS will not conduct health checks or screenings.

 We cannot guarantee that you will not become infected with Covid-19.
-We urge you to exercise caution if you have concerns about participating in the in-person meeting in Harrisburg.
-The virtual portion of the meeting will provide a rich program with opportunities to participate in a variety of ways, and recordings of key in-person events will be made available to all registrants after the gathering.
+We urge you to exercise caution if you have concerns about participating in the in-person meeting.

 To register for the meeting, you must acknowledge that there is an inherent risk of exposure to Covid-19 in any public place where people are present.
 If you choose to attend any in-person gathering, you assume all risks related to exposure to Covid-19 and agree not to hold AFS, our officers, employees, contractors, or volunteers liable.